Black Broadway on U Project

-A black history project at the intersection of cultural storytelling and immersive technology (digital, mobile, 360 video, Augmented Reality) chronicles and examines the widely unknown civic, social, and historical significance of D.C.’s historic greater U Street community once known as "Black Broadway" during it heydays, circa 1900s-1960s.
+A Black history project at the intersection of cultural storytelling and immersive technology (digital, mobile, 360 video, and Augmented Reality) explores and documents the largely unknown civic, social, and historical significance of Washington, DC’s historic Greater U Street community—once known as "Black Broadway" during its heyday from the early 1900s to the 1960s.

 THE STORY

-Between the end of the 19th and first half of the 20th century, Washington, D.C.’s historically black U Street neighborhood flourished—despite racist Jim Crow laws and segregation, which plagued our nation’s capital at the time.
+Between the end of the 19th and the first half of the 20th century, Washington, DC’s historically Black U Street neighborhood flourished—despite racist Jim Crow laws and segregation, which plagued our nation’s capital at the time.

 VISIT WEBSITE | Black Broadway on U www.blackbroadwayonu.com